Surviving Chairman Ma: Life in the shadow of China's Alibaba

 Set up by charismatic entrepreneur Ma, Alibaba accounts for half of online retail sales through its Tmall online market while its eBay-like Taobao also controls around 80 percent of consumer-to-consumer online sales, according to data from consultancy Euromonitor.
 Alibaba is also poised to raise an initial public offering that could value the firm at more than $100 billion.

 By comparison, China’s second-largest e-commerce firm Jingdong, or JD.com, has a nearly 13 percent market share.
-Suning, which specializes in electronics, accounts for just over 3 percent of the online retail market.
+Suning, which specialises in electronics, accounts for just over 3 percent of the online retail market.

 But even with an omnipresent Alibaba, the huge potential of China’s online market is impossible to ignore, luring retailers like Suning, Jingdong as well as Wal-Mart Stores Inc’s Yihaodian and Amazon.com.